Prepare for a job interview

 A job interview is a conversation between you and the employer.
-During an interview the employer will ask you many questions.
+During the interview, the employer will ask you many questions.
 You need to know how to prepare for an interview because it is one of the most important steps in getting a job.

 - What are the company’s goals?

 - What is the company’s mission?

 - What is the company’s main project/work right now?